AgrimNautiyal/mayankshah1607.github.io/README.md

 # My Website
-:airplane: A simple and light weight personal website I developed to showcase my Portfolio
+A simple, light-weight and neat website to showcase my portfolio